Skip to content

 How to Choose the Right Vulnerability Scanning Software

-2. 2Consider your budget.
-7 tools in our top 10 offer free plans, including Socket and Screaming Frog SEO Spider.
+2. 2Pricing model fit.
+7 of our top 10 vulnerability scanning tools offer free or freemium plans, including Socket and Screaming Frog SEO Spider.
+For paid tools, project the cost at 12-month team scale, not the headline price.

 Frequently Asked Questions